 Maps and photos show massive rainfall in Florida as flooded communities face ongoing downpours

-A relentless string of powerful storms have soaked much of South Florida this week and today's forecasts predict massive amounts of rain will continue to pummel sections of the state through Friday.
+A relentless string of powerful storms soaked much of South Florida this week and today's forecasts predict massive amounts of rain will continue to pummel sections of the state through Friday.
+Florida Gov. Ron DeSantis declared a state of emergency for Broward, Collier, Lee, Miami-Dade, and Sarasota Counties.

 As images emerged of children traversing South Florida streets in an inflatable raft, adults wading through knee-deep water covering neighborhood blocks, and cars stalled while submerged and stranded in the middle of roadways, meteorologists warned on Thursday that as much as 8 more inches of rain could accumulate in low-lying areas before the weekend.